Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Improvements in -based Dust Polarization Prediction

 In the previous subsections, we have only applied the Hessian to~\hipi\ data, which has an angular resolution of~16\amin2, using~\nsideof{1024}.
 In this subsection, we apply the Hessian algorithm to GALFA-\hi\ data, which has a much finer angular resolution of~4$'$, using~\nsideof{2048}.
 The velocity binning between the~\hipi\ and GALFA-\hi\ datasets is different, so we use the closest velocity range we can define for the GALFA-\hi\ dataset to the velocity selection we found using the~\hipi\ dataset, which is $-15$~\kms~$<~v_{\rm lsr}~<~18$~\kms.
 However, as shown in \figref{fig:vel}, most of the correlation comes from the~\hi\ emission near the local standard of rest, and we find the difference in dust correlation between the velocity ranges $-15$~\kms~$<~v_{\rm lsr}~<~18$~\kms\ and $-11$~\kms~$<~v_{\rm lsr}~<~15$~\kms\ to be negligible.

-We find that the Hessian algorithm highlights any structure with significant local curvature, which includes scan pattern artifacts and other emission that is irrelevant to the physical gas filament distribution.
+We find that the Hessian algorithm highlights any structure with significant local curvature, which includes scan-pattern artifacts and other emission that is irrelevant to the physical gas filament distribution.
 To demonstrate this, we apply the Hessian method to a high-velocity channel from GALFA-\hi\ centered on~$v_{\rm lsr}~=~400.1$~\kms, which has relatively little emission above the noise level in the region analyzed.
 We compare the polarized intensity maps of an example patch of sky of~\hip s constructed using the Hessian and RHT algorithms applied to this channel in \figref{fig:galfa400}.
+Polarized intensity is defined as \eq{P = \sqrt{Q^2 + U^2}, } where~$Q$ and~$U$ are the Stokes parameter maps of the~\hip\ at~$v_{\rm lsr}~=~400.1$~\kms\ in this case.
 The RHT algorithm is discussed in \ref{subsec:rht}.
-The input intensity map in this figure clearly shows the scan pattern artifacts.
+The input intensity map in this figure clearly shows the scan-pattern artifacts.
 The same artifacts are also obvious in the polarized intensity maps of the Hessian-based template and the first RHT-based template.
 However, they become much less obvious in the second RHT-based template with different parameters.
 This shows a limitation of the Hessian method, which the RHT algorithm can be tuned to avoid.
 This supports the hypothesis made in \secref{subsec:velsel} concerning the decrease in the correlation with polarized dust emission when incorporating higher velocity channels beyond a specific threshold, which is observed only when using the Hessian method (\figref{fig:vel}) but not when using the RHT algorithm \citep{ClarkHensley}.

-To mitigate this limitation, we downweight the low-intensity map pixels in each~\hi\ channel.
-We apply the Hessian algorithm to these new maps and find this weighting to have a negligible effect on the correlation ratio with dust polarization.
+To mitigate this limitation, we experimented with various sensitivity-based weighting schemes for downweighting the low-intensity map pixels in each~\hi\ channel.
+We apply the Hessian algorithm to these new maps and find this weighting to have a negligible effect on the correlation ratio with polarized dust emission.
 This is true when using both GALFA-\hi\ and~\hipi\ data for the~\hi\ intensity.
 This implies that the low-intensity~\hi\ pixels do not strongly affect the template, i.e., it is not necessarily the low-intensity pixels that contain emission that is uninformative about filament orientations.
 Rather, this uninformative emission is likely scan-pattern artifacts and other data systematics.